rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 One of things I have in my web toolbox is a static site web server.
 It only runs on localhost.
 It amazes me how often I wind up using it.
 PHP and Python can launch one easily from the command line but I have always found they were lacking.
 What I want is a simple web server that runs only on localhost.
 It can serve content from a specified directory and should handle common content types appropriately (e.g. JavaScript files are served as "application/javascript" not as "text/plain").
 I should be able choose the port the server runs on.
 I should be able to specify a document root for the content I want to expose.
 It should default to a sensible location like the "htdocs" directory in my current working directory.

-When I started working with the web (when people used the NCSA web server), web servers were considered complex and hart to implement.
+When I started working with the web (when people used the NCSA web server), web servers were considered complex and hard to implement.
 I remember most network systems were presumed complex.
 Today most programming languages have some sort of library, module or package that makes implementing a web server trivial.
 This is true for JavaScript running under a JavaScript run time engine.

 Deno is a JavaScript and TypeScript runtime.
 I prefer Deno over other JavaScript runtimes like NodeJS.
 Deno runs sandboxed.
 This is similar to how the web browser treats JavaScript.
 Deno's standard library aligns with web browser implementation too.
 Deno has a good set of standard modules.
 Many modules can also be used browser side.

-This includes the standard JavaScript modules I'll cover in post.
+I'll be using some Deno standard JavaScript modules in this post.
 The standard module "@std/http/file-server" provides most of what you need to implement a static content server.
 Two other modules will round things out in how I want my web server to behave.
 They are "@std/fs/exists" and "@std/yaml/parse".

 Let's build a simple but useful static web server and add it to our web toolbox.

 Before I build my static web server I need some web content.
 I'm going to need an HTML file and a JavaScript file.
 This will provide content to test.
-The web content should created in a directory called "htdocs".
+The web content should be created in a directory called "htdocs".
 On macOS, Linux and Windows the command I run from in the terminal application to create the "htdocs" directory is `mkdir htdocs`.
-Using your my editor, I create the HTML file called "helloworld.html" inside the "htdocs" directory.
+Using your my editor, I created the HTML file called "helloworld.html" inside the "htdocs" directory.

 ~~~html
 <!DOCTYPE html>